afondiel/computer-science-notebook/ai/ai-notes.md

 ## Intro

-Intelligence demonstrated by machines, as opposed to the natural intelligence (src : wikipedia)
+Intelligence demonstrated by machines, as opposed to the natural intelligence

 ## Applications